Akman/jlink-maven-plugin/config/readme/README.md

 This plugin has two [goals][goals]:

-- [jlink:jlink][mojo_jlink] is already bound to *package* phase within the Maven lifecycle and is therefore, automatically executed.
+- [jlink:jlink][mojo_jlink] is not bound to any phase within the Maven lifecycle and is therefore is not automatically executed, therefore the required phase must be specified explicitly.

 - [jlink:help][mojo_help] display help information on the plugin.

 To create a custom runtime image manually you need only to execute: